Frequently asked questions

 Who do I speak to if I have a dispute about my interest free transaction?

-If you have a dispute about your interest free transaction – for example, you have been given the incorrect promotion or interest free period, please feel free to contact us on 1300 131 024 and we will try to resolve the issue.
+If the transaction in question is an Interest Free Purchase (Buy Now, Pay Later, Interest Free or Instalment Interest Free) on your CreditLine card and you have a dispute about the transaction – for example, you have been given the incorrect promotion or interest free period, please feel free to contact us on 1300 131 024 and we will try to resolve the issue.

 Protect the things you buy and love

 Shopper's Protection insurance is an optional insurance cover for your CreditLine card.
 It is like having a friend come to your rescue when things go wrong.
 Taking out Shopper's Protection could give you peace of mind whether it’s protecting recent eligible purchases or helping when the unexpected happens like serious illness or involuntary unemployment.

 Find out more about Shopper's Protection insurance.

 For more details refer to the Combined Financial Services Guide (FSG), Product Disclosure Statement (PDS) and Policy for full details including limits that apply to this cover.

 How much does Shopper’s Protection cost?

 The premium is just 1% of the monthly closing balance – capped at $50 per month.
 So even if you spend a bit more you’ll be certain it won’t cost you more than $50 a month.